Reverse Mortgage Qualifications And Requirements

 Reverse Mortgages: Equity And Not Credit Nor Income Is Key

-Mortgage lenders that specialize in reverse mortgages are mainly concerned with the equity homeowners have in their home.
+Mortgage lenders that specialize in reverse mortgages are mainly concerned with the equity homeowners to have in their homes.

 - Lenders are not concerned with credit, income, assets, nor liabilities

 - Reverse Mortgage borrowers can have bad credit, no income, recent late payments and still qualify for reverse mortgages

 - As long as borrowers are 62 years old or older and have equity in their home, they should meet Reverse Mortgage Qualifications

 Their current home can be under foreclosure and as long as the homeowner is 62 years old and have equity, they can qualify for reverse mortgages.

 There are no pre-payment penalties with reverse mortgages.

 - In the event, if you decide to sell your home, you can pay off the reverse mortgages with the proceeds of the sale